 Tanya HoracekPh.D., RD

-Dr. Horacek is a member of a 10-state regional research group.
-Over the past 20 years, she has worked with them on number of USDA-funded randomized treatment-control interventions: 1) to improve low-income young adults’ fruit and vegetable intake using a stage-based intervention, 2) to prevent obesity using a WEB-based non-diet approach among college students and 3) using participatory community research project with young adults to prevent obesity.
-This was an innovative approach to local grass-roots research using their collaborative partnerships for effective and efficient data collection and intervention implementation.
-Since 2008, Horacek and her team have lead the development, testing and validation of the Healthy Campus Environmental Audit.
-This audit can be used on college campuses, worksites, schools, hospitals to evaluate the overall healthfulness for obesity prevention.
-The components of the audit include: walkability/bikeability, recreation facilities and services, stores, dining and restaurants, vending, and initiatives and policies.
-The current USDA funded treatment control intervention relies upon the implementation of the healthy campus environmental audit to guide portions of the Social Media Intervention.
+Dr. Horacek was a member of a 10-state regional research group.
+Over the past 25 years, she worked with them on number of USDA-funded randomized treatment-control interventions to improve low-income and high-risk young adults’ health.
+Specifically, the interventions: 1) improved fruit and vegetable intake using a stage-based intervention, 2) use a WEB-based non-diet approach to prevent obesity, 3) used participatory community research to design Healthy Campus Environment Audits and Interventions, and 4) implemented a social marketing/media intervention to improve wellness.
+These were innovative approaches to local grass-roots research using our collaborative partnerships for effective and efficient data collection and intervention implementation.
+Between 2008-2020, Horacek and her team have lead the development, testing and validation of the Healthy Campus Environmental Audits.
+These audits can be used on college campuses, worksites, schools, hospitals to evaluate the overall healthfulness for obesity prevention.
+The audits include: walkability/bikeability, recreation facilities and services, stores, dining and restaurants, vending, and initiatives and policies.

 Doctor of Philosophy, Nutritional Science, University of Nebraska-Lincoln